holoviz-dev/pyctdev/background.md

 * have to try quite hard to keep things declarative (and result's not as clear as e.g. a yaml config file would be)

 * Last doit to support py2 is 0.29.
-To simplify installation, pyct is on pypi as py2 and py3, so it's always `pip install pyct` to get pyct and the right doit (whereas `pip install doit` on py2 fails fails; need `pip install pyct<0.30`).
+To simplify installation, pyctdev is on pypi as py2 and py3, so it's always `pip install pyctdev` to get pyctdev and the right doit (whereas `pip install doit` on py2 fails fails; need `pip install pyctdev<0.30`).

 * May need to get one of doit's dependencies to put wheels on pypi (some mac users have reported pip installing doit because of